yegor256/at/README.md

 [2.23] ...

-[2.24] Don't assert on side-effects, like logs.
+[2.24] Don't assert on side effects, like logs.

 [2.25] Assert on all possible intermediate results.

 [2.26] Don't test constructors — they are [code-free] anyway.

-[2.27] Clean up in front of a test, not after it.
+[2.27] Clean up before a test, not after it.

 [2.28] Don't use mock frameworks, build [fake objects] instead.